adelmuursepp/promptfoo-demo-evals/README.md

   - **Quality Assurance:** Ensures the AI consistently delivers accurate, relevant, and helpful outputs.
 Without evaluation, models can drift, provide inconsistent results, or fail in unexpected scenarios.
   - **Performance Optimization:** Identifies bottlenecks in speed (latency) and resource consumption (cost), allowing you to deliver a snappy user experience while managing operational expenses.
   - **Risk Mitigation:** Helps uncover and prevent issues like biased outputs, harmful content generation, data leakage, and prompt injection vulnerabilities, protecting your users and your brand.
-  - **Model & Prompt Comparison:** Provides a systematic way to compare different LLM providers (e.g., OpenAI, Google, Anthropic), various models from the same provider (e.g., Gemini 1.5 Flash vs. Gemini 1.5 Pro), and different prompt engineering strategies.
+  - **Model & Prompt Comparison:** Provides a systematic way to compare different LLM providers (e.g., OpenAI, Google, Anthropic), various models from the same provider (e.g., Gemini 2.5 Flash vs. Gemini 2.5 Flash Lite), and different prompt engineering strategies.
 This enables data-driven decisions on which AI components to use.
   - **Rapid Iteration & Development:** Automates the testing cycle for LLM interactions, replacing slow, manual testing.
 This allows developers to iterate on prompts and models quickly, accelerating the development process.
   - **Reproducibility & Explainability:** Creates a clear, testable history of how your LLMs perform under various conditions, aiding in debugging and understanding model behavior.